 - Train them to make the same judgements as experts, where appropriate and

-- Show them how judges do and don't differ from each other.
+- Show them how judges do and don't differ from each other in judging the

 - Possibly, show students how their judgements are much better (though less

 F) We now know quite a lot about the desirable software requirements that

 - The modularisation / architecture: e.g. separation of object presentation;

 choice of which pair to look at; and the other aspects of the UID (user

 - Flexibility in display, and whether to display the work at all.

 - Variations in the algorithm; how to deal with worst case ordering of